jannat412/rn-complete-guide/README.md

 Assuming that you have Node 10 LTS or greater installed, you can use npm to install the Expo CLI command line utility:

-npm install -g expo-cli
+$npm install -g expo-cli

 Then run the following commands to run this React Native project called "rn-complete-guide":

-cd rn-complete-guide
+$cd rn-complete-guide
-npm start # you can also use: expo start
+$npm start # you can also use: expo start

 This will start a development server for you.